 - parts of the gut, such as the bowel

 - hair follicles – which are responsible for hair growth

-- finger and toe nails
+- finger and toe nails.

 During chemotherapy your body might be less able to fight off infections.
 This is caused by a drop in the number of white blood cells in your body.
 You might hear this called neutropenia.
 White blood cells are part of your immune system and help fight infection.
 It’s important to contact the hospital immediately if you think you might have an infection because it could make you very unwell or be fatal if it’s not treated.

 Extreme tiredness (fatigue)